circleci/circleci-docs/jekyll/_cci2/orbs-best-practices.md

 ### Executors

-#### Your Orb May Not Benefit From An Executor
+#### Orbs do not Always Require an Executor
 {:.no_toc}
-Executors are especially useful outside of orbs, in users own configs as a way to create [matrix tests](https://circleci.com/blog/circleci-matrix-jobs/) for custom jobs.
-In orbs, we usually use executors to either provide or utilize a specific execution environment when we have multiple jobs which can only be run in said environment.
-For example, if your orb were to rely on a specific Docker container and provided two jobs and no commands, it make make sense to abstract the execution environment into a single [Reusable Exeuctor]({{site.baseurl}}/2.0/reusing-config/#authoring-reusable-executors) used in both jobs.
+In orb development, executors are often used to either provide or utilize a specific execution environment when we have multiple jobs which can only run in that environment.
+For example, if your orb relies on a specific Docker container and includes two jobs and no commands, it makes sense to abstract the execution environment into a single [Reusable Exeuctor]({{site.baseurl}}/2.0/reusing-config/#authoring-reusable-executors) to be used for both jobs.

+Executors are especially useful outside of orbs, as a way to create [matrix tests](https://circleci.com/blog/circleci-matrix-jobs/) for custom jobs.

 ### Examples

-Orb [Usage Examples]({{site.baseurl}}/2.0/orb-concepts/#usage-examples) provide an excellent way for orb developers to share use-cases and best practices for using their orb with the community.
+Orb [Usage Examples]({{site.baseurl}}/2.0/orb-concepts/#usage-examples) provide an excellent way for orb developers to share use-cases and best practices with the community.
 Usage examples act as the main source of documentation users will reference when utilizing an orb, so it is important to include clear and useful examples.

-#### All Public Orbs Should Contain At Least One Usage Example.
+#### All Public Orbs Should Contain at least One Usage Example.
 {:.no_toc}

 Orbs intended for consumption by other organizations should include at least one usage example, with a description.